MarcinOrlowski/weekday-plasmoid/README.md

  * **Export to JSON**: Exports user custom colors as JSON string.
  * **Import from JSON**: Imports theme settings from JSON string.
+ * **Export enabled elements only**: When checked, will export optional theme elements (like i.e. `Past Saturday`) only if it is enabled for being used by the theme, which makes exported JSON smaller.

 ---